 - If the story is written in an unusual format - Doorways in the Sand's cliffhanger-to-flashback format at the beginning of each chapter, the play/free verse/present tense narration of Creatures of Light and Darkness, Roadmarks' chapter structure, that kind of thing.

 - Prose as poetry - Whenever you read a passage so lyrical that you feel compelled to put down the book for a moment to reflect on it.

-- Free verse poetry - Like Corwin's hellrides or Thoth's account of The Thing that Cried in the night in Creatures of Light and Darkness.
+- Free verse poetry - Like Corwin's hellrides or Thoth's account of The Thing that Cries in the night in Creatures of Light and Darkness.

 - Use of Real-World Mythology - If you're reading about a drinking game on a blog dedicated to the works of Roger Zelazny, I trust that this needs no explanation.

 - Use of First person narrative - Ditto

 - If the protagonist is out for revenge of some kind

 - Two drinks if the intended revenge is greater than the original offense.

 - Finish off the bottle if it's "Then the fit hit the Shan", just because.